To be admissible to the BC Early Childhood Education Basic Certificate Program, you need the following:

 - Have high school graduation or equivalent.

-- Meet the English language requirement:
+- Meet the English language requirement through one of:

 - Completed an undergraduate or graduate level degree at a recognized university where English is the primary language of instruction, or